Ortom tasks new LG chairmen on security, grassroots development

 Benue state conducted local council polls on 30th of May, 2020 with the Peoples Democratic Party (PDP) winning all the 23 local government areas.

-Chairman of Oju local government, Hon Clement Onaa Agi Jnr., who spoke with our reporter pledged to make consultation and inclusiveness his watchwords in administering the council.
+Chairman of Oju local government, Hon Clement Onaa Agi Jnr., who spoke with our reporter shortly after the inauguration pledged to make consultation and inclusiveness his watchwords in administering the council.

 Leave a Reply